dvdbrnds/edsteward-monorepo/infrastructure/terraform/README.md

-# RegulatoryTrackr AWS Infrastructure
+# EdSteward AWS Infrastructure

-This Terraform configuration deploys RegulatoryTrackr as a multi-tenant SaaS application on AWS using ECS Fargate.
+This Terraform configuration deploys EdSteward as a multi-tenant SaaS application on AWS using ECS Fargate.

 ## Architecture Overview